swordcube/friday-again-garfie-baby/README.md

 - Freeplay takes *incredibly* long to load at times, I once had to wait like 10 seconds for it to load I Wish I Was Joking
   - This was only with 5 mods, I'd imagine this gets exponentially worse similarly to problem 2

-- The way data is generally handled in V-Slice is done with "registries", which I could see being useful if more was done with these registries than acting as very over-complicated caches
+- The way data is generally handled in V-Slice is done with "registries", which I could see being useful if more was done with these registries than generally acting as over-complicated caches